 My research focuses on "homotopical physics": the interplay between mathematical physics (particularly quantum field theory) and higher (aka categorical) algebra.
-Other buzzwords that describe my work: higher symmetries, topological field theory, phases of condensed matter, "moonshine" phenoma, perturbative quantization, categories, representation theory, and algebraic topology.
-For more details, see my publications and seminar presentations.
-For fewer details, see my Curriculum Vitae (PDF), which is a bit out of date and contains a strict subset of the information on this website.
+Other buzzwords that describe my work: higher symmetries, topological field theory, phases of condensed matter, "moonshine" phenomena, perturbative quantization, categories, representation theory, and algebraic topology.
+For more details, see my Research Statement (PDF), read my publications, or watch my seminar presentations.

 A lightning summary of my Curriculum Vitae (PDF): I received my PhD from UC Berkeley in 2013, under the supervision of Nicolai Reshetikhin; I served as an NSF postdoc and Boas Assistant Professor at Northwestern University from 2013–16 and then as a Senior Postdoctoral Fellow at the Perimeter Institute 2016–20; I joined the Dalhousie faculty in January, 2021, and I hold a joint appointment as an associate faculty member at the Perimeter Institute.
 I am currently a principal investigator for the Simons Collaboration on Global Categorical Symmetries.

 I am a signatory to the Commitment to gender equity at scholarly conferences: I will only accept invitations to conferences if the panel of speakers includes a diversity of genders.
 Students interested in asking me about feminism or queer life in mathematics are encouraged to contact me.